jsthomas1288/jsthomas1288/README.md

 ➡️ Family comes first 👨‍👩‍👧‍👦🏡

-➡️ Crazy, yet super cool, uncle to two kiddos and one dog! 👧👦🦮
+➡️ Crazy, yet super cool, uncle to two kiddos and one dog 👧👦🦮

 ➡️ Current soccer player (only recreationally...and seasonally) ⚽️